Improving git workflow

 alias grio="git rebase --interactive origin/master"

-You can see my full git config on GitHub.
+You can check out my full git config on GitHub.

 Make commands interactive

-Working with git involves selecting various entities a lot (e.g., a branch to merge, commits to rebase, files to stage, etc.).
-It’ll be nice to have a way to select them instead of typing them manually or copy-pasting them.
+Working with git often means picking something from a list (branches to merge, commits to rebase, files to stage, etc.).
+It’s way nicer to select them interactively instead of typing or copy-pasting.

-For that purpose, I use fzf, a CLI fuzzy finder.
-It’s a tool that reads a list from STDIN, lets you interactively select lines, and prints them to STDOUT.
-At first, it doesn’t make much sense nor does it look helpful.
-But combined with other commands it’d make your git workflow much smoother.
+For that, I use fzf, a fuzzy finder for the terminal.
+It reads a list from STDIN, lets you select interactively, and prints the result to STDOUT.
+At first it might not seem that useful, but combined with git it makes things much smoother.

 # List changed and new files